 The Revenue guidance may be accessed here:

-Shareholder disputes are very stressful for the shareholders involved.
+Shareholder disputes can be very stressful for the shareholders involved.
 However, appointing an experienced firm of advisors who can set out a road map can help to both reduce the stress and the costs.
 In particular, we can advise on specific tactics and strategies that should be adopted.

-If you have any clients who require advice on a shareholder dispute, please ask them to contact Jim Stafford, Tom Murray or Andrew Hendrick.
+For further advice on shareholder disputes, please contact Jim Stafford, Tom Murray or Andrew Hendrick.